Checkout.com raises $450 million and reaches $15 billion valuation – TechCrunch

 But Checkout.com kept growing and growing until it raised one of the biggest Series A rounds ever for a European company — $230 million at a $2 billion valuation.
 Just a year later, Checkout.com added $150 million in funding at a $5.5 valuation.

 Checkout.com is now valued at $15 billion based on today’s funding round.
-According to the startup, it is now the fourth largest fintech company globally.
+According to the startup, it is now the fourth-largest fintech company globally.

 Checkout.com had 440 employees in January 2020.
 It finished 2020 with 940 employees.
 And this year, the company plans to hire an additional 700 people.